 There’s a lot of talk lately about becoming a one-car couple or even not owning a car at all.
 It’s all about minimalism, working towards financial freedom and obviously saving as much as you can each month.
+Is it even possible to share one car as a couple?

 It certainly makes sense that if you’re paying a hefty car instalment, you could save a lot by switching to Uber or some other alternative.
 But what about the long run?
 Surely once your car is paid off it would be better to keep it?